-Unlike some cities, Marengo isn’t mainly white- or blue-collar occupations dominate the local economy, Marengo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Marengo isn’t mainly white- or blue-collar occupations dominate the local economy, Marengo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marengo is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Marengo who work in management occupations (12.77%), office and administrative support (11.31%), and sales jobs (7.18%).

 The per capita income in Marengo in 2018 was $31,022, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $124,088 for a family of four.
 However, Marengo contains both very wealthy and poor people as well.

 Marengo is a very ethnically-diverse city.
 The people who call Marengo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marengo residents report their race to be White, followed by Black or African-American.
 Marengo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.76% of the city’s residents.
 Important ancestries of people in Marengo include German, Irish, Polish, Italian, and English.

 The most common language spoken in Marengo is English.
 Other important languages spoken here include Spanish and Polish.